 Who Makes This Office Special?

-If you were injured on the job, call our London office and ask to speak with Marty.
+If you were hurt on the job, call our London office for help.

 Melanie Collins is a secretary in our London office.
 She has been with Morgan, Collins and Yeast since September 2005.

 As secretary, it’s Melissa’s job to schedule appointments for clients, make sure they get travel money for scheduled doctor appointments, send clients letters about their appointments and to call clients to make sure they keep their appointments.

 Born and raised in Hyden, Melanie moved to London after high school and is proud to be a member of the community.
 “I enjoy what I do, the people I work with, and helping the people in the London area,” she says.